 Teenage is the time when the exploration of self begins.
 What kind of a person am I?
 What are my interests?
 Who are my friends?
 What do I want from my future?
 These are just a couple of questions that adolescence brings with it.
 Then there are the matters of the heart.
 Developing a crush, falling in love (or at least, with the idea of it) and prioritizing things.
-There is also the rebellious phase which dawns with the thought that they are not kids anymore.
+There is also the rebellious phase, which dawns with the thought that they are no longer kids.
 And so on, and so on.
 While this makes parenting a teenager a hard task, it also serves as a great palette for all sorts of characters and their complicated lives.
 Filmmakers have used the life of a teenager to tell some great stories.
-Here is the list of the top teenager movies of the decade (2010-2019):
+Here is the list of the top teenage movies of the decade (2010-2019):

 17. To All the Boys I’ve Loved Before (2018)

 Noah Centineo found the status of a heart-throb after appearing in this Netflix romance as Peter.
-The film became so popular that the streaming service decided to commission a sequel which premiers in 2020.
+The film became so popular that the streaming service decided to commission a sequel, which will premier in 2020.
 Based on Jenny Han’s book of the same name, it follows the story of Lara Jean.
 She has the habit of writing letters when she feels the need to pour out her emotions.
 Over the years, she has been infatuated with a number of boys.
-But instead of telling them about it, she writes letters to them which she never sends out.
-Until someone finds her collection and decides to send it to their intended recipients.
+Instead of telling them about it, she writes letters to them, which she never sends out until someone finds her collection and decides to send it to their intended recipients.

 16. Me, Earl and the Dying Girl (2015)